 Barcelona is well connected to major European cities by train, and the Spanish rail system is clean and reliable so if you are travelling from within Spain then I’d recommend taking the train.
 It can be cheap too if you book far enough in advance, I got a great deal on a train from Madrid to Barcelona.

-Travelling to Barcelona by train is also easy from France and the rest of Europe too, with a high-speed trainline connecting the city with Paris and other European hubs.
+Travelling to Barcelona by train is also easy from France and the rest of Europe too, with a high-speed train line connecting the city with Paris and other European hubs including London.

 If you do fly, check out these tips for reducing the carbon footprint of your flights – including simple steps like taking direct flights instead of stop-overs and only taking cabin baggage.